qatrackplus/qatrackplus/docs/admin/qa/statuses.rst

 =============

-Every test instance that is created has a status assigned to it (and hence there must be at least one status defined before doing QA).
+Every test instance that is created has a status assigned to it (and hence there must be at least one status defined before doing QC).

 These statuses allow you to flag tests for review, indicate whether a test result is valid or not and whether or not a test result should be